-Mummy Hand Pies – A FUN and EASY Halloween treat that kids and adults alike both love!
+Halloween Hand Pies —A FUN and EASY Halloween dessert for adults and kids alike!
 Buttery flakey pie crust with tangy-sweet cherry pie filling give great flavor to these festive and whimsical little goodies!
-Use store bought pie crust to save time and they’re ready in 45 minutes.
+Use store-bought pie crust to save time and they’re ready in 45 minutes.
 These little mummies will be the hit of your Halloween party!

 The magic and thrill of Halloween is what I remember most as a kid about the holiday.
 I was excited every year for months before the big deal, carefully debating and planning out what my costume was going to be that year.